mikimcalinn/mikimcalinn/README.md

 NOW
 - 🌱 Studing at the Graduate School of Hokkaido Universuty
 - 🐚 Interested in coral reef conservation, degradation
-- 💞 I ’m looking to collaborate on issues related to outbreaks of Crown-of-thorns starfish
+- 💞 I ’m looking to collaborate on issues related to outbreaks of crown-of-thorns starfish